 Warehousing costs

-- Storage fees (rent or mortgage for warehouse space)
+- Storage fees (rent or mortgage for warehouse space), with inventory storage being a key component of overall warehousing costs

 - Utility expenses (electricity, water, HVAC)